One Tech Tip: How to spot AI-generated deepfake images

 LONDON -- AI fakery is quickly becoming one of the biggest problems confronting us online.
 Deceptive pictures, videos and audio are proliferating as a result of the rise and misuse of generative artificial intelligence tools.

-With AI deepfakes cropping up almost every day, depicting everyone from Taylor Swift to Donald Trump, it's getting harder to tell what's real from what's not.
+With AI deepfakes cropping up almost every day, depicting everyone from Taylor Swift to Donald Trump to Katy Perry attending the Meta Gala, it's getting harder to tell what's real from what's not.
 Video and image generators like DALL-E, Midjourney and OpenAI’s Sora make it easy for people without any technical skills to create deepfakes — just type a request and the system spits it out.

 These fake images might seem harmless.
 But they can be used to carry out scams and identity theft or propaganda and election manipulation.